Cipulot/RF_R1_8-9Xu/README.md

 For real though, the PCB is a replacement for the original Realforce R1 PCB so using the original plates is the preferred option.
 Furthermore, the multilayout support makes it tedious to make a plate design for each and every layout.

 Nevertheless, if there's a particular plate config you want to use, you can always open an issue on the repository or even better make a PR from your own fork.

-## Copyright notice

-This project is released under the MIT License.
-For the license, please refer to the LICENSE.md file.